|

 during the worst economic crisis since the Great Depression they are

 able to say "No thanks"?
 Does that make sense?
 We just don't know?
+Where has all

 the money gone?
 How about all those billions of dollars